Alf and Alfhild: In popular culture

 There are some variations to the story in later popular culture.
 (Other spellings: Alwilda, Alvilda, Alvild, Alvilde, Alfhilda, Avilda, Alvida, Altilda, Ælfhild).

 During the 1800s, Alfhild/Alwilda was a popular subject for scrimshaw carved by members of whaling crews.

-Here, under the name of Alvida, she's figuring in a modern Dutch musical.

-The story about Alf And Alfhild has also been made into Italian operas.
+In 1686, Carlo Pallavicino wrote the story L'Amazzone Corsara, ovvero L'Alvilda, regina de Goti.

+In 1731, Antonio Vivaldi composed the opera Alvilda regina de' Goti.

 Italian poet Torquato Tasso writes his most famous tragedy on her story, called Il re Torrismondo, where Alvida is promised in marriage to the king of Sweden, Germondo, but falls in love with Torrismondo, so she decides to commit suicide in order not to choose between love and honor.

-In 1686, "L'Amazzone Corsara, ovvero L'Alvilda, regina de Goti", by Carlo Pallavicino.

-In 1731, "Alvilda regina de' Goti", by Antonio Vivaldi.
+Under the name of Alvida, she's figuring in the Dutch musical Alvida de schone piraat.

 The manga One Piece includes as one of the antagonists the female pirate Alvida, named after her.
+Said character also appears in its anime and live-action adaptations.

+The anime series Fena: Pirate Princess includes as one of the antagonists a female pirate named Alvida after her.

 In the mobile game Persona 5: The Phantom X she appears as a Motoha Arai's initial persona under the name Awilda, following a trend of adding Scandinavian figures.